TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 12/Ezekiel 12.15.md

 ---

-And they shall know that I am Jehovah, when I shall disperse them among the nations, and scatter them through the countries.
+They shall know that I am Yahweh, when I shall disperse them among the nations, and scatter them through the countries.